hzeller/rpi-rgb-led-matrix/README.md

 Limitations
 -----------
-If using higher resolution color (This code supports up to 24bpp @3x11 bit PWM), you will see glitches - lines that randomly look a bit brighter.
+If using higher resolution color (This code supports up to 24bpp @3x11 bit PWM), you will see dynamic glitches - lines that flicker and randomly look a bit brighter.
 At lower bit PWM between <= 4, this is typically not visible.

 This is due to the fact that we have to do the PWM ourselves and for high-resolution PWM, the smallest time-period is around 200ns.
 We would need